County Down Grand Black Chapter

 On Thursday 4th March 2010 several Sir Knights from the District Chapter under the leadership of the District Master, Worshipful Sir Knight James Brownlee were joined by the County Grand Master, Right Worshipful Sir Knight John Smyth and other County Officers at Killyleagh Orange Hall for a presentation to representatives of the two charities.

 In 2008 the Sir Knights of Lower Iveagh District Chapter No.1 choose as their charity; Action Duchenne, (The only national charity that exclusively funds research for a cure for Duchenne Muscular Dystrophy, a disease which attacks the muscles, especially in young males).
 This decision was prompted by the knowledge that a local family was involved with the charity because their son Carter had been diagnosed with Duchenne Muscular Dystrophy earlier in the year.
-From the sale of the Booklet and Badge in all the Districts in the County, they were able to present to them, a cheque for £3,000.
+From the sale of the Booklet and Badge they were able to present a cheque for £3000 to them.